OteEnded/KasetFairVerse_Project_Services/readme.md

+# KasetFairVerse Project - Services
-# KasetFairVerse Project - Database/BackEnd/API
+## Extended from KasetFairVerse Project - Database/BackEnd/API

+This project is originally made to be an API (Backend, Database) for KasetFairVerse activity.

 ExpressJS is just a name, but this project doesn't strictly follow the framework format.
 This might cause confusion for those who are new to the project, including the developers working on it.